Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

 \subsection{RF cavity and cooling}

-A single-cell S-band 2.856 GHz buncher cavity constructed by Radiabeam technologies (Fig. \ref{fig:cavity}) based on a re-entrant nose cone geometry is used to impart the required RF kick to the beam.
-The conversion of RF cavity power into beam kinetic energy is quantified by the shunt impedance $R_s$; this relates the power fed into the cavity $P$ to the peak accelerating voltage $V_c$ as:
+A single-cell S-band 2.856~GHz buncher cavity is used to impart the required chirp on the electron bunch.
+The cavity was constructed by Radiabeam technologies (Fig.~\ref{fig:cavity}) and is based on a re-entrant nose cone geometry.
+The conversion of RF cavity power ($P$) to the peak accelerating voltage ($V_c$) is quantified by the shunt impedance ($R_s$) through the relation:

-The re-entrant geometry is designed to obtain a cavity shunt impedance of 3.3 M$\Omega$ so that $<$ 3 W of RF power is sufficient to reach the nominal cavity voltage of 3 kV.
-The distance between the nose cones is carefully chosen so that 40 keV electrons will enter and exit the cavity in half a cycle of the RF fields in order to maximize the transit time factor.
+The re-entrant geometry is designed to obtain a cavity shunt impedance of 3.3 M$\Omega$ so that $<$3~W of RF power is sufficient to reach the nominal cavity voltage of $\sim$3~kV.
+The distance between the nose cones is carefully chosen so that 40.4~keV electrons will enter and exit the cavity in half a cycle of the RF fields in order to maximize the transit time factor.

-The cavity is equipped with two n-type ports, one of which is used to feed the input coupler into the cavity and the other is used for a probe antenna, calibrated to -12 dB coupling to monitor amplitude and phase of the RF fields.
+The cavity is equipped with two n-type ports, one of which is used to feed the input coupler into the cavity and the other is used for a probe antenna.
+This antenna is calibrated to a -12~dB coupling in order to monitor the amplitude and phase of the RF fields.

 When operating in CW mode, the maximum power into the cavity is limited by heat transfer considerations.
-Two separate water cooling circuits can be used to control the temperature of the copper structure, but due to a leaky connection, in this initial phase we have operated using only the upstream water channels. (see left in Fig.~\ref{fig:cavity}).
-Although not ideal, heat load simulations indicate this mode of operation is feasible as it yields a relatively modest peak temperature increase of less than 5$^\circ$C under 50 W of input power and the expected operating input power is less than 5 W.
+Two separate water cooling circuits can be used to control the temperature of the copper structure, but due to a leaky connection, we have operated using only the upstream water channels (Fig.~\ref{fig:cavity}(a)).
+Although not ideal, heat load simulations indicate this mode of operation is acceptable as it yields a relatively modest peak temperature increase of less than 5$^\circ$C under 50~W of input power.
+In our implementation, the operating input power is less than 5~W, so this temperature gradient is much smaller.
+During operation, the temperature of the water in the cooling line is actively stabilized such that fluctuations do not exceed 0.1$^\circ$C.